Financial planning tools and services to put you on the path to the future you want

 Learn more about target date funds.

-And, the reality is that these index funds often offer better returns than a professionally managed mutual fund.
+The reality is that these index funds often offer better returns than a professionally managed mutual fund.
 And, they come with much lower fees.

 Index funds are a good low cost way to have exposure to the overall stock market without worrying about the ups and downs of a single industry or company.